POC Implementation Guide

 Step 2 — Process: Backend Content Extraction

 When a knowledge item is saved with a URL, the backend automatically fetches the page, extracts meaningful content from the HTML, and appends it to the knowledge item's content field.
 The user's original text is never replaced.
-This is a purely backend enhancement — no new Slack UI.

 What changes for users: